Child & Teen Anxiety Therapy in Centennial, CO

 What Makes My Approach Different

-This is especially effective for children who:
+This is especially helpful for kids who:

-Experience anxiety alongside emotional outbursts or shutdowns
+→ Experience anxiety alongside meltdowns or shutdowns

 How Therapy Works

+Many parents want to know what to expect from therapy.
 Sessions typically begin weekly or biweekly to build consistency and momentum.
 Over time, sessions may shift to biweekly or monthly as progress is made.
 Each session includes:

 40 minutes with your child